 Dr. Nakia Towns is the deputy superintendent of Gwinnett County Public Schools in Georgia.
 Gwinnett County is the state’s largest district, serving approximately 177,000 students.
 Previously, Towns was deputy superintendent of Hamilton County Schools in Chattanooga, Tenn., where she supported the superintendent’s executive cabinet and oversaw communications; accountability; strategic planning; and federal programs.
 Her leadership in Hamilton County also included her time as interim superintendent from July to December 2021.

-Prior to joining Hamilton County, Towns was assistant commissioner, division of data and research, at the Tennessee Department of Education.
-During her time at the department, she served on the executive leadership team and helped set the strategic direction for pre-K through 12 education policy by developing the state’s highly regarded plan under the Every Student Succeeds Act.
+Prior to Hamilton County, Towns was assistant commissioner, division of data and research, at the Tennessee Department of Education.
+At the department, she served on the executive leadership team and helped set the strategic direction for pre-K through 12 education policy by developing the state’s highly regarded plan under the Every Student Succeeds Act.

 Before her work in education, Towns was a finance executive whose clients included numerous Fortune 500 companies.
 She oversaw a commercial lending portfolio that helped to expand and strengthen small businesses and local economies.
-While in the private sector, she also co-founded a nonprofit after-school tutoring and intervention program in rural Georgia, continuing her lifelong commitment to public education.
+She also co-founded a nonprofit after-school tutoring and intervention program in rural Georgia.
 Her experience as a volunteer teacher in the after-school program ultimately inspired her to pursue a full-time career in education.
 Towns earned her doctorate in educational leadership and policy from Vanderbilt University and has an MBA and an engineering degree from Duke University.
 She was a member of the third cohort of the Future Chiefs leadership development program.